voxpupuli/pypuppetdb/docs/connecting.rst

    >>>              port=8081)

 If this argument is passed, pypuppetdb will automatically switch over to using HTTPS.
-This is handled via the addition of ``X-Authentication`` to the session headers
+This is handled via the addition of ``X-Authentication`` to the session headers.

-If you need to disable validation of the certificate PuppetDB is serving, please follow the steps documented in the ``Configure pypuppetdb for SSL`` section
+If you need to disable validation of the certificate PuppetDB is serving, please follow the steps documented in the ``Configure pypuppetdb for SSL`` section.

 It should also be noted that when using RBAC token authentication, the ``ssl_key`` and ``ssl_cert`` options should not be used and are not required.